Teyras/MT/text/chapters/050_evaluation_system.md

 submission is in fact impossible to evaluate, we must limit these retries so that the evaluation does not proceed infinitely.

+### Scalability

+We understand scalability as the ability of the system to adapt to a growing or declining number of clients by adding or removing resources.
+In a programming assignment evaluation system, the driving factor for scaling is almost exclusively the number of submissions.

+While automatic on-demand scaling is the ultimate goal, supporting manual scaling (aided by an administrator) could also be sufficient.
+In fact, the main benefit of automatic scaling is being able to react to sudden peaks in the number of submissions.

 ### Latency and Throughput

 Fast feedback is one of the critical selling points for automating the process